-The range of Vermeer’s style and his technique is extraordinary.
-The relatively thick impastos of the View of Delft and the Milkmaid contrast sharply with the thinly applied glazes of the Woman in Blue Reading a Letter or the Girl with a Wineglass.
-And the highly blended contours of the Woman Holding a Balance and the Girl with the Pearl Earring contrapose the flat, relatively unblended tonal shapes of the Lacemaker.
-Moreover, Vermeer’s themes have a desultory aspect, jumping from landscapes to tronies, from letter writers and readers to musical theatre.
-Further, the Delft Master appears to have dated only one of his paintings (the Procuress in 1656) while using a variety of signature formats.
+The range of Vermeer's style and his technique is extraordinary.
+The relatively thick impastos of the View of Delft and The Milkmaid contrast sharply with the thinly applied glazes of the Woman in Blue Reading a Letter or the Girl with a Wine Glass.
+And the highly blended contours of the Woman Holding a Balance and the Girl with the Pearl Earring contrapose the flat, relatively unblended tonal shapes of The Lacemaker.
+Moreover, Vermeer's themes have a desultory aspect, jumping from landscapes to tronien, from letter writers and readers to musical theatre.
+Further, the Delft Master appears to have dated only one of his paintings (The Procuress in 1656) while using a variety of signature formats.